 The Waiting Period

 After you’ve submitted your primary application, the medical schools to which you’ve applied will receive your application.
 Medical schools work one of two ways.
-They either automatically send out secondary applications to all applicants, or they review primary applications and decide to whom they will send secondary applications.
+They either automatically send out secondary applications to all applicants or review primary applications and decide to whom they will send secondary applications.
 This information should be listed on the medical school’s website.

 It generally takes about two weeks to start receiving secondary application invitations.
 You’ll receive an email with a link to a portal.
 You’ll create an account in that portal to access the secondary application.
 If you don’t receive an email after several weeks, and if the medical school is selective about who they send applications to, it’s a safe bet that you won’t have an opportunity to attend medical school there.
 At least not for the current application year.